tardate/LittleArduinoProjects/Electronics101/BJTZenerModeEffects/README.md

 The classic application is for steam engine sound effects.
 In fact, I discovered this patent from 1975: [Sound Simulator for Model Steam Engine US Patent 3,913,097](http://www.google.com/patents/US3913097)
-It's a petent for the steam engine simulator, not zener breakdown per se:
+It's a patent for the steam engine simulator, not zener breakdown per se:

     ...
 Thus a current I passes through the current limiting resistor 45 to the emitter of the transistor Q4.
     There is a breakdown from emitter to base of the transistor Q4 resulting in the current flow to ground.